Quaker Africa Interest Group (QAIG)

 Friends Community Development Trust (Uganda)

 Friends Community Development Trust (Uganda) is a charity that supports the community in the parish of Butta, Manafwa district, eastern Uganda.
 We fund the construction of tangible assets owned by and managed by the community, projects which must be sustainable within the community.
 We are supporters of their ideas, rather than being proposers of them.
-We have funded the construction of a Secondary School and of a Health Centre.
-Our website outlines more fully what we have achieved and has contact details.
+We have funded the construction of a Secondary School and of a Health Centre and, most recently, a borehole and pump so that the community can access clean and healthy water.

 FCDT is a Quaker Recognised Body.